androidthings/drivers-samples/bmx280/README.md

 Temperature sensor sample for Android Things
 ============================================

-This Android Things sample demonstrates how to use a BMP280 temperature sensor.
+This Android Things sample demonstrates how to use a BMP280 temperature sensor and integrate it to the Android SensorManager.

 Pre-requisites